ansible/ansible/docs/docsite/rst/dev_guide/testing_units.rst

         c = -13
         assert self.a - self.b = c

-Both methods work fine in most circumstances; the function based interface is simpler and quicker and so that's probably where you should start when you are just trying to add a few basic tests for a module.
-The class based test allows more tidy set up and tear down of pre-requisites, so if you have many test cases for your module you may want to refactor to use that.
+Both methods work fine in most circumstances; the function-based interface is simpler and quicker and so that's probably where you should start when you are just trying to add a few basic tests for a module.
+The class-based test allows more tidy set up and tear down of pre-requisites, so if you have many test cases for your module you may want to refactor to use that.

-Assertions using the simple ``assert`` function inside the tests will give give full information on the cause of the failure tracing back functions called during the assertion.
+Assertions using the simple ``assert`` function inside the tests will give give full information on the cause of the failure with a trace-back of functions called during the assertion.
 This means that plain asserts are recommended over other external assertion libraries.

 A number of the unit test suites include functions that are shared between several modules, especially in the networking arena.
 In these cases a file is created in the same directory, which is then included directly.

 module test case common code